tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/data/TFRecordDataset.md

 zip(datasets)
 ```

-Creates a `Dataset` by zipping together the given datasets.
+Creates a `Dataset` by zipping together the given datasets. (deprecated)

+THIS FUNCTION IS DEPRECATED.
+It will be removed in a future version.
+Instructions for updating:
+Use `tf.data.Dataset.zip()`.

 This method has similar semantics to the built-in `zip()` function
 in Python, with the main difference being that the `datasets`